 - Tower Separation: The Sector Plan recommends that towers maintain a minimum separation of 60 ft above the podium base from all adjacent towers.
 The proposed tower meets this recommendation. - Tower Coverage: The Sector Plan recommends that building tower coverage not to exceed 65% for the subject site.
-The proposed tower meets this recommendation, with a tower coverage of approximately 57.1%. - Forming Towers: The Sector Plan recommends that tower massing should allow light, air, and views to penetrate and through blocks.
+The proposed tower meets this recommendation, with a tower coverage of approximately 52.7%. - Forming Towers: The Sector Plan recommends that tower massing should allow light, air, and views to penetrate and through blocks.
 For uses other than commercial office uses, tower floor plate sizes above the podium base should generally not exceed: 40,000 sf up to 250 ft of height; or 30,000 sf above 250 ft of height.
 The proposed tower meets this recommendation, with a tower floor plate of approximately 28,614 sf. - Building Tops: The Sector Plan recommends that a distinctive top, consisting of the upper two to four floors of a tower, should be provided through a change in at least 2 of the following features: window rhythm, apparent floor height, setbacks, sculpted form, or materials.
 The proposed building top meets this recommendation. - Mechanical Penthouse: The Sector Plan recommends that the walls of all penthouse structures should be setback from the edge of the roof a distance no less than the height of the wall.
 All penthouse structures should have enhanced façade treatments of a quality and character consistent with the building's tower façade.
+One proposed mechanical penthouse structure deviates from this recommendation, with it not set back on the southern roof edge.
+However, the mechanical penthouse structure is screened with enhanced façade treatments that integrate with the building's tower façade and is sufficiently setback from the east and west roof edges, which line the major street frontages

-The proposed mechanical penthouse (14 ft in height) deviates from this recommendation, with the mechanical penthouse not set back on the northern and southern roof edges. - Building Setback Profiles: The Sector Plan recommends 2 approaches for achieving aesthetically interesting and attractive towers: a Multiple Setback Approach and a Single Setback Approach.
+• Building Setback Profiles: The Sector Plan recommends 2 approaches for achieving aesthetically interesting and attractive towers: a Multiple Setback Approach and a Single Setback Approach.
 While the podium should continuously engage the RBL and meet the back of the sidewalk, the tower massing above should taper or step back from the podium along streets and open spaces to better define the street space for the pedestrian experience and provide architecturally interesting buildings.
 For building tops, it is generally recommended that the upper 2 to 4 floors of all buildings should be no closer than 20 ft from the RBL, unless the proposed design of the building top involves a dramatically creative architectural treatment that is integral to the overall composition of the building.
-The proposed tower deviates from this recommendation, with only partial or minimal (0-5 ft) setbacks above the podium along major street frontages.
-Staff will continue to evaluate this deviation during the public review process to ensure consistency with the Sector Plan.
+The initial proposed included only minimal or partial (0 to 5 ft) setbacks above the podium along major street frontages.
+However, the current proposal includes 5 to 8 ft setbacks above the podium.
+Staff will continue to evaluate this during the public review process to ensure consistency with the Sector Plan.